kalibera/rchk/README.md

 The tool errs on the safe side, which is saying that a function may allocate.
 It may be that in fact the function won't allocate for the given inputs.
-The tool, however, does take some function arguments into account: e.g.  it can detect that `getAttrib(,R_ClassSymbol)` will not allocate, but `getAttrib(,R_NamesSymbol)` might.
+The tool, however, takes some function arguments into account: e.g. it can detect that `getAttrib(,R_ClassSymbol)` will not allocate, but `getAttrib(,R_NamesSymbol)` might.
 In the following snippet from `eval.c`,

 ```